polyfem/polyfem/docs/main.md

 The `assembler::ElementAssemblyValues` class stores per element information, including quadrature points in real space, the geometric mapping's determinant, and a vector of `assembler::AssemblyValues` objects (one for each local basis function).

-Finallly, `assembler::AssemblyValsCache` stores a vector of `assembler::ElementAssemblyValues`, boosting performance by caching the per element information.
+Finally, `assembler::AssemblyValsCache` stores a vector of `assembler::ElementAssemblyValues`, boosting performance by caching the per element information.
 Its data can be accessed through its `compute` function.

 These three classes are the core data storage objects used during matrix assembly.
 These classes use the previously constructed `basis::ElementBases` objects to evaluate basis functions and their gradients.